Rhug Estate: The ultimate farm-to-doorstep meat box

-In an era where Amazon delivers its products within an hour, and over a quarter of all British grocery shoppers happen on the Internet, even those who demand only the best products need their own quality suppliers online.
+In an era where Amazon delivers its products within an hour, and over a quarter of all British grocery shopping happens on the Internet, even those who demand only the best products need their own quality suppliers online.

-Welsh farm Rhug Estate, set in the beautiful Denbighshire county, proposes a field-to-fork service that is strictly organic.
+Welsh farm Rhug Estate, set in the beautiful county of Denbighshire, proposes a field-to-fork service that is strictly organic.
 Their clients include top Michelin-starred restaurants all over the country including The Dorchester, The Connaught and the Shangri-La.

 We’ve tried a selection of cuts grilled on a barbecue – religiously cooked without salt, which should only be added afterwards in crystals.

 Sirloins and ribeyes are the two most common quality cuts: sirloins are easy to recognise, with a streak of fat running along one side, whereas ribeyes are a bit wider with a thicker and irregular fat vein in the middle – its name is due to it being the “eye” (best part) of the rib.
 Not so different in price range, taste and texture, the sirloins are usually more tender, the ribeye richer in flavour.
 I’m a ribeye fan, but both of these steaks are exceptional: firm, properly aged and juicy.